mibuthu/wp-event-list/src/readme.txt

 = 0.6.1 (2014-01-03) =
 * fixed redirect issue in admin event table
 * fixed a bug in filterbar javascript
-* fixed a problem with wrong format of deatails in admin event table
+* fixed a problem with wrong format of details in admin event table
 * changed button text for event update from "Publish" to "Update"
 * show required manual widget update message on the frontpage only to users with required privileges